Social Icons

 Directed by Fisher Stevens

-Palmer is a cool movie which played safe by putting the lead in an already made family – Palmer filled in a role already being done by his grandmother.
-The movie then takes off from there, even though you can already predict the end from the start it is the journey to that end that is the movie I enjoyed.
-Justin Timberlake gave a fantastic performance, leading the way in trying to make a young boy feel comfortable in his own skin.
-You get to watch these two characters struggle with the person each has chosen to be then and later permit each to be all they can be.
+Palmer is a cool movie that plays it safe by putting the lead in an already-established family role—Palmer takes on a role his grandmother previously filled.
+The movie takes off from there, and even though you can predict the ending from the start, it’s the journey to that end that made the movie enjoyable for me.
+Justin Timberlake gave a fantastic performance, leading the way in helping a young boy feel comfortable in his own skin.
+You get to watch these two characters struggle with the people they’ve chosen to be, and later allow each other to become all they can be.

-The whole movie is about second chances, and even though you may have seen enough of that – I feel Palmer for all its worth tried its best to pull tears from my eyes in some places.
-It is so that it is the most likely places that you will swell up inside and watch the movie finally take shape.
+The whole movie is about second chances.
+Even though you may have seen that story a million times before, Palmer still managed to pull at my heartstrings in some places.
+It’s those most likely moments that will swell you up inside, and then you’ll watch the movie finally take shape.

-When the grandmother passes Palmer is the one left to care for the boy and he did it grudgingly at first, tried to change Sam and soon we get to watch them bond.
-We watch the challenges of the system which claims it wants to give you a second chance, but will not to a convict.
-A mother who loves her son, but her drug addiction is making it hard to care for him.
+When Palmer’s grandmother passes, he’s left to care for Sam.
+He did it grudgingly at first, tried to change Sam, but soon we get to watch them bond.
+We also see the challenges of the system, which claims to offer second chances but doesn’t actually help a convict.
+We see a mother who loves her son, but her drug addiction is making it difficult for her to care for him.

-I will say that what carries this film over the bar for me is the acting from everyone in it.
-They were able to convey the needed joy you get when watching a good film and make you forget that time is passing by.
+What really carries this film for me is the acting from everyone in it.
+The cast was able to convey the joy you feel when watching a good film, making you forget time is passing by.

 You can watch Palmer on Apple TV+.